wrKezer/security/README.md

 - **General Tips**
 ```
-- Using Simplelogin to hide my real email addres.
+- Use Simplelogin to hide my real email address.
-- Using signal for communication.
+- Use signal for communication.
 - Protonmail is the main mail service.
-- Using strongbox app on the phone to see keepassxc database (copying it with cable, not online) and block its connection to internet.
+- Use strongbox app on the phone to see keepassxc database (copying it with cable, not online) and block its internet connection.
 - Authy or ubikey 2fa.
-- Using Firefox Focus as mobile browser
+- Using Firefox Focus as a mobile browser
 ```

 ---